DjangoGirls/organizer-manual/accessibility/README.md

 where to enlarge the type on the command line or in a text editor can also be hard, so have your coaches walk your attendees through that.
 It will make it easier for them to read and debug.

-### Hearing impairments
+### Hard of hearing or Deaf attendees

-Again, working with attendees who are hearing imparired will go best with a flexible coach.
-Speak to your coaches about using text-based communication (chat, whiteboard) during the tutorial for attendees with hearing impairments.
+Again, working with attendees who are hard of hearing will go best with a flexible coach.
+Speak to your coaches about using text-based communication (chat, whiteboard) during the tutorial for attendees who are Deaf or hard of hearing.
 Remind coaches to look at their attendees when speaking to them, as there may be people who read lips.
 Also, find out if any of your attendees will be bringing interpreters; you will want to provide them with food and a space to sit!

 Ask your presenters to speak slowly and clearly (sometimes people speak more quickly when they get nervous!), and remind them to either provide a script or a handout for their presentation.

-Remember that a hearing impairment doesn't always mean total hearing loss.
-People who are deaf, hard of hearing, find it hard to concentrate in loud rooms, or for whom English (or whatever language your workshop is in) is not their first language can all benefit from these tips.
+Remember that being hard of hearing doesn't always mean total hearing loss.
+People who are Deaf, hard of hearing, find it hard to concentrate in loud rooms, or for whom English (or whatever language your workshop is in) is not their first language can all benefit from these tips.